 Anyone with material to contribute (e.g., data, studies, historical documents, etc.) is encouraged to do so.
 Also welcome are expressions of support, feedback on this web site, and well-reasoned opposition to it.
 Join the discussion in the Thirty-Thousand.org Forum.

 Thirty-Thousand.org is a 501(c)(3) nonprofit organization (Federal Tax ID: 26-0176234).
 All donations and other revenue received by Thirty-Thousand.org (TTO) goes to cover operating, website, and marketing expenses.
 No salary or consulting fee is paid to anyone in management.
-Donations can be made online via PayPal.
-If you would like to offer non-financial support to Thirty-Thousand.Org, please use our Contact Form.
+Donations can be made via our secured donation portal.
+If you would like to offer non-financial support to Thirty-Thousand.org, please use our Contact Form.

 Explore More Topics: